Uinyw/financetracker/pages/use_cases/use_case_descriptions_input_manager.md

 Postconditions: A data entry is generated

 Flow:
-1. The user adds information about the price for an item, assigns one bank account bank account and optinally adds categories.
-ALso the user adds whether this is a reoccuring expense or not.
+1. The user adds information about the price for an item, assigns one bank account bank account and optionally adds categories.
+Also the user adds whether this is a recurring expense or not.
 2. The system creates an data entry about those categories and saves it.

 Alternative flows:
 1a.
-The user adds how much money he got giftet.
-He adds a bank account, catefories and that it's reoccuring.
+The user adds how much money he got gifted.
+He adds a bank account, categories and if it's recurring.

 Information Requirements: UserID, optional Categories, accountID, item-name, scheduled event